Master’s Scholarships and Assistantships

 Qualifications for Prospective Students

 Funding opportunities at the School of Engineering & Applied Science are merit-based and extremely competitive.
-Although there are no strict criteria to qualify for funding, master's applicants generally meet the following criteria in order to be considered competitive:
+Although there are no strict criteria to qualify for funding, master's applicants typically have strong prior academic performance.
+International students should aim for English language scores of at least 100 overall on TOEFL, 7.0 overall (with no individual band below 6.0) on IELTS, or 120 overall on the Duolingo English Test.

 Scholarships, Fellowships, Assistantships